-In economics, collusion occurs when rival firms agree to work together, e.g. setting higher prices in order to make greater profits.
+Collusion occurs when rival firms agree to work together – e.g. setting higher prices in order to make greater profits.
 Collusion is a way for firms to make higher profits at the expense of consumers and reduces the competitiveness of the market.

-In the above example, a competitive industry will have price P1 and Qcompetitive.
-If firms collude, they can restrict output to Q2 and increase price to P2.
+In the above example, a competitive industry will have price P1 and Q competitive.
+If firms collude, they can restrict output to Q2 and increase the price to P2.

 Collusion usually involves some form of agreement to seek higher prices.
 This may involve: